nthansen/FileSystem/readme.txt

 - Users cannot edit the same file simultaneously
 - There is no user interface that would make working with the file system much easier
 - This file system can only work on ThreadOS
-- The user wonít modify the current functions inside ThreadOS
+- The user won‚Äôt modify the current functions inside ThreadOS
 - Inability to create user permissions so that only certain users can access certain files

 1. FileSystem.java
 File systems bring together all other classes, It instantiates an instances of the SuperBlock, Directory and the File Table.
-It maintains the File System by providing interface to the system calls. following are itís behaviour:
+It maintains the File System by providing interface to the system calls. following are it‚Äôs behaviour:

 FileSystem Functions:
 1.	int SysLib.format( int files );